matthewdickinson/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/response-header-tyk-classic.md

 To configure response header transformation for a specific endpoint you must add a new `transform_response_headers` object to the `extended_paths` section of your API definition.

 It has the following configuration:
- - `path`: The path to match on
+ - `path`: the path to match on
- - `method`: The method to match on
+ - `method`: the HTTP method to match on
- - `delete_headers`: A list of the headers that should be deleted from the response
+ - `delete_headers`: a list of the headers that should be deleted from the response
- - `add_headers`: A list of headers, in key:value pairs, that should be added to the response
+ - `add_headers`: a list of headers, in key:value pairs, that should be added to the response

 For example:
 ```json  {linenos=true, linenostart=1}